*Note: This article was originally written in 2012.

 “Go tell the Spartans, stranger passing by, That here, obedient to their laws, we lie.”

 Sometimes, success is a relative thing.
-For instance, if the goal was to stop the Persians in their tracks, the Spartans definitely failed miserably (not that they didn’t give it a worthy attempt), but if the goal was in fact to cut down as many as they could in an attempt to delay the Persians, and possibly cause them to second guess themselves, well then you bet your ass they exceeded in that regard!
+For instance, if the goal was to stop the Persians in their tracks, the Spartans definitely failed miserably (not that they didn’t give it a worthy attempt), but if the goal was in fact to cut down as many as they could in an attempt to delay the Persians (and possibly cause them to second guess themselves), they hit it out of the park!

 The Greek-Corinthian commander, Themistocles, led the Persians into a trap, and ordered his fleets’ trireme ships, to ram the Persian armada at full speed.
 The long and narrow Greek rowboats fatally pierced and sank several Persian ships under the command of Ariamenes.
 This naval assault of kamikaze boats continued until they began to retreat and started crashing into one another, clogging the straight with incoming ships.
 The Greek marines began pouring into the hulls of their enemies’ vessels, and started stabbing anything that moved, like an epic pirate raid on acid.